“New Drug” under Florida Statute 499.03(1)

 The stipulated facts will show that following an investigation, the Division filed charges against you (or your agent, officer, servant or employee) alleging violations of section 499.03(1), Florida Statutes, within section 561.29(1)(a), Florida Statutes, for unlawfully on its licensed premises possessing, or possessing with the intent to sell, dispense or deliver, drugs that require a prescription which was not obtained by a valid prescription; and alleging a violation of section 465.015(2)(b), Florida Statute, within section 561.29(1)(a), for unlawfully on its licensed premises, dispensing medicinal drugs without being licensed as a pharmacist in the State of Florida.

-The consent order allows you and the Division to resolve the pending administrative proceeding without any further administrative or judicial proceedings which might otherwise be available.
+The consent order allows you and the Division to resolve the pending administrative proceeding without any further administrative or judicial proceedings that might otherwise be available.

 The order is a stipulation and agreement to resolve the dispute under terms that might include any or all of the following:

-2. The Division waives all administrative causes of action against you and your employees arising out of the facts and circumstances that were subject of the above-referenced case.
+- The Division waives all administrative causes of action against you and your employees arising out of the facts and circumstances that were the subject of the above-referenced case.

 Additional Resources